Zaalan3/TI84-CE-Graphical-Demos/README.md

 # TI84-CE-Graphical-Demos

-A collection of graphical demos for the TI84+CE
+A collection of graphical demos I made for the TI84+CE.